wolfvswhale/wolfvswhale/README.md

 I write, and I ship software.
 The two are the same job more often than people expect.

 Most of what's here started as a problem in a business.
 A radon inspection company needed inspection reports that didn't take an afternoon each, so I built a desktop app.
 A short-form video series needed a production pipeline that could hold a character's face consistent across a hundred episodes, so I built that.
-I'm very interested in AI detection, quality gates, and also just helping folks clean up messy workflows.
+I'm very interested in AI detection, quality gates, and AI in general.

 ## What's here